 3. Plan Your Meal

 Plan at least three courses for the Burns supper: soup course, haggis main course, and coffee.
 You can include others as well such as a cheese course or dessert course.
 While every course should be Scottish-inspired, the most important is your haggis course.
-When the haggis course is brought in, bagpipe music should be playing and either you or a guests need to recite the “Address to Haggis”.
+When the haggis course is brought in, bagpipe music should be playing and either you or a guest needs to recite the “Address to Haggis”.
 Don’t forget to toast with whiskey before everyone digs in!

 4. Assign Guests to Give Toasts

 After coffee is served, it’s time for toasts.
-You’ll need to give the first toast to honor Burns and it can be humorous or serious depending on your personal preference.
+You’ll need to give the first toast to honor Burns which can be either humorous or serious depending on your personal preference.
 A male guest then gives the “Address to the Lassies”.
 Originally a thank you to the women who prepared the meal, it is now a humorous view of women.
 A female guest then answers with a similar “Reply to the Laddies”, given in the same spirit.
 Pick these guests ahead of time so they can prepare and work together on their toasts.

 5.Choose Your Favorite Robert Burns Poems